timostamm/protobuf-ts/MANUAL.md

 - "generate_dependencies"
-  By default, only the PROTO_FILES passed as input to protoc are generated, not the files they import.
+  By default, only the PROTO_FILES passed as input to protoc are generated, not the files they import (with the exception of well-known types which are always generated when imported).
   Set this option to generate code for dependencies too.

 - "force_exclude_all_options"
   By default, custom options are included in the metadata and can be blacklisted